 Faculty Learning Communities are groups of 6–12 faculty who meet about once a month throughout an academic year to explore a topic connected to teaching, learning, and pedagogical innovation.
-The SAS Office of Undergraduate Education is sponsoring two Faculty Learning Communities in 2019–2020.

 Students in Transition